 Personally, almost all of the fears that I had of what would happen if I came out to people and transitioned never happened.
 I know this isn’t true for everyone, I’ve been lucky, but I honestly don’t think it will be as bad as you think.

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+Monika: What are your next steps right now, and where do you see yourself in the next 5 to 7 years?

 Jessica: I’m just waiting for my psychological evaluation for getting the surgery!
 I’m so excited about getting a vagina!!
 It’s just taking forever for the psychologist to call me back to schedule an appointment, frustrating!!

-Monika: Could you say that you are a happy woman now?
+Monika: Would you say that you are a happy woman now?

 Jessica: Oh yes, I’m a very happy woman!
 I am so much happier now than I was before.
 I was just thinking about it earlier today actually – I was remembering what I felt like 4 or 5 years ago when my trans feeling all came bubbling to the surface.
 Before I would go to sleep every night I’d lay in bed and whisper “I’m a girl” over and over, I just wanted it so badly to be true… And now it is true!
 And it just feels so amazing to finally be myself.